-The AF series CDNs are for unscreened unbalanced cables with two, four and eight conductors carrying low current.
-AF series CDNs are supplied 2 mm shrouded banana sockets.
+The AF series CDNs are for unscreened, unbalanced cables with two, four, and eight conductors carrying low current.
+AF series CDNs have 2 mm shrouded banana sockets.

-AF SeriesCoupling Decoupling Networks, commonly called CDN-AF in IEC-61000-4-6 conducted immunity standard serve the purpose of injecting common mode disturbances to DUT (Device under test) with un-shielded lines.
-It also decouples these signals so that it does not interfere with any auxiliary devices connected to the DUT.
+AF SeriesCoupling Decoupling Networks, commonly called CDN-AF in IEC-61000-4-6, conducted immunity standard to inject common mode disturbances to DUT (Device under test) with un-shielded lines.
+It also decouples these signals so as not to interfere with any auxiliary devices connected to the DUT.

-The AF series CDNsare for Un-shielded cable applications and is specific to the number of conductors within the cable used by the DUT because the signal is coupled to each line within the cable.
-For example, it is not appropriate to couple noise onto a cable with 2 lines using a CDN that is designed for 3 lines.
-The proper noise level will not be injected into each conductor.
+The AF series CDNs are for Un-shielded cable applications and are specific to the number of conductors within the cable used by the DUT because the signal is coupled to each line within the cable.
+For example, it is inappropriate to couple noise onto a cable with two lines using a CDN designed for three lines.
+In this case, the proper noise level will not be injected into each conductor.

-Com-Power several models matched to number of conductors within the cable.
+Com-Power's several models matched the number of conductors within the cable.
 See the description of each model below.

 All Com-Power CDN-AF series models have a frequency range of 150 kHz to 230 MHz.
 All the AF series CDNs have 2 mm shrouded banana sockets for DUT connection.

-In order to calibrate AF series CDNs and set the test levels you require specific shorting adapters and a set of 150Ω to 50Ω adapters (ADA-515-X) are required.
-We recommend purchasing these adapters from Com-Power since theywill be needed to calibrate the test levels prior testing the actual product.
-Typical test levels given in IEC-61000-4-6 are1, 3 and 10V RMS.
-The level setup diagram in given the product manual.
-Com-Power has put together a test systemincluding power amplifiers, directional couplers, attenuator, etc.
+To calibrate AF series CDNs and to set the test levels you require, specific shorting adapters and a set of 150Ω to 50Ω adapters (ADA-515-X) are required.
+We recommend purchasing these adapters from Com-Power since they will be needed to calibrate the test levels before testing the actual product.
+Typical test levels given in IEC-61000-4-6 are 1, 3, and 10V RMS—the level setup diagram is shown in the product manual.
+Com-Power has put together a test systemincluding power amplifiers, directional couplers, attenuators, etc.